mdgbeck/website/content/about.md

 ## About Me

 I am currently working as Head of Reporting and Analytics at [ActiveCare](http://www.activecare.com/), where I've been since June 2016.
-There I lead a small team handling our reports for our customers, do business analytics, as well as internal research using medical data.
+There I lead a small team handling reports for our customers, do business analytics, as well as internal research using medical data.
 I primarly do analyses using R, and use SQL Server Reporting Services (SSRS) for our external reports.
 I received a Bachelor's of Science in Statistics from Brigham Young University in April 2016.

 ## Publications